Azure-Samples/azure-sdk-for-net-storage-blob-upload-download/README.md

 *  Select **New** > **Storage** > **Storage account**.
 *  Select your Subscription.
 *  For `Resource group`, create a new one and give it a unique name.
-*  Enter a name for your storage account.
+*  Enter a name for your storage Account.
 The name must be between 3 and 24 characters in length and may contain numbers and lowercase letters only.
 It must also be unique.
 *  Select the `Location` to use for your Storage Account.
 *  Set `Account kind` to **StorageV2(general purpose v2)**.
 *  Set `Performance` to **Standard**.